Home » Parenting » Children » Free vacation care your kids will love

 Step 5: Create a calendar

-Print out a monthly calendar which encompasses the school holidays dates.
+Print out a monthly calendar that encompasses the school holiday dates.
 Then in a quiet moment, maybe with a cuppa or glass of wine, work out who can look after whose children on what days.
-(Or you may like to use a calendar app you can share within the group.
+(You may like to use a calendar app you can share within the group.
 Google Calendar is free and completely collaborative.)

 Step 6: Create a directory for your vacation care